 - You are already moving east for the story.

 - They make it hard for you to explore the west.
-The cliffs in the west are hard to explore early in the game with low stamina.
+The cliffs in the west are hard to early in the game with low stamina.
 There is a deep canyon blocking you from going west.
 There are guardians in central keeping you wanting to stay in the east rather than find the bridge to Rito.

 - Zora is the closest dot north from Kakariko.

 - Players will probably set out from Kakariko since it’s the furthest north they’ve gotten.
 From Kakariko, if you go north and try to go to Death Mountain you will probably notice Zora scouts along the way pointing you toward the Zora domain because they need your help.
 (This is what got me.
-I was actually wanting to go to Death Mt first, but I ran into one of the scouts and felt sympathy)
+I wanted to go to Death Mt first, but I ran into one of the scouts and felt sympathy)

 - There is a memory at Lanayru mountain which players may notice as they walk north from Kakariko (Lanayru Mt is hard to miss in that pic).
 If they were heading to Death Mountain from Kakariko, going out of their way for the memory will inch them closer towards the Zora from the last bullet point.
 (This got me as well.
-Without going a bit east for this memory I might have been too far west to see a scout)
+Without going a bit east for this memory, I might have been too far west to see a scout)

 - If they reach Death Mt, they’ll find it is hard to travel through.
 Dealing with the heat will make players want to turn back if they aren’t prepared.